 Visitation to America’s national parks isn’t expected to slow down anytime soon.
-Crowds will flock to the iconic sites like Half Dome, Going to the Sun Road, and the West Rim of the Grand Canyon, but there’s a secret that flows through them—many of our most famous national parks are great places for rafting.
-From the Appalachians to the Rockies, and many places in-between, find the park that piques your interest, and experience America’s “Best Idea” while floating down a river.
+But while crowds flock to iconic sites like Half Dome, Going to the Sun Road, and the South Rim of Grand Canyon, there’s a secret that flows through these iconic landscapes—many of our most popular national parks are great places for whitewater rafting.
+From the Appalachians to Alaska, and many places in-between, find the park that piques your interest, and experience America’s “Best Idea” while floating down a river.

 1) Grand Canyon National Park – Colorado River, Arizona

 Grand Canyon rafting is the Holy Grail of whitewater trips inside of our national parks.
 Once you push off from the bank, you kiss civilization good-bye and travel through a geologic storybook that reveals the beginnings of time, not to mention some of the most notorious rapids in North America.
 But it’s not just the epic whitewater that makes the 280-mile trip from Lees Ferry to Pearce Ferry a once-in-a-lifetime journey.
 The canyon is a treasure trove of cool historical sites, mind-blowing geology, and unforgettable side hikes that will leave a lasting impression.

 2) Glacier National Park – Middle Fork of the Flathead River, Montana